bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-1/specs/clock_outputs.md

 ### RC_MODE_IN_ALARM

-In this mode, the alpha display will flash the letters:
+In this mode, the alpha display will flash the letters: "ALRM"
-"ALRM".

 The clock hands should continue to display the time as it updates.

 ### RC_MODE_CLOCK

-Per the assignment specification, the display should update with hours and minutes, while the clock hands display minutes and seconds.
+Per the project specification, the display should update with hours and minutes, while the clock hands rotate to indicate minutes and seconds.